1NoobSaibot/ReversiOnline/README.md

 adonis new yardstick
 ```

-or manually clone the repo and then run `npm install`.
+or manually clone the repo and then run `npm i`.

 ### Migrations